ibis-project/ibis/README.md

 - Abstract away database-specific SQL differences
 - Integrate with the Python data ecosystem using the above tools

-At this item, Ibis supports the following SQL-based systems:
+At this time, Ibis supports the following SQL-based systems:

 - Impala (on HDFS)
 - SQLite